The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae

 The Yukawa coupling $g_{AB}$ is a complex antisymmetric $3\times 3 $ matrix.
 The $ SU(4)\times SU(2)_L\times SU(2)_R\quad $ ( Pati-Salam ) decomposition of the ${\bf{120}}$plet is as follows : \bea O_{ijk}(120) &=&O^{(s)}_{\mu\nu}({10,1,1})+\overline{O}^{\mu\nu}_{(s)}(\overline{10},1,1) +{O_{\nu\alpha\dot\alpha}}^{\mu}(15,2,2)\nonumber\\ &+& O^{(a)}_{\mu\nu\dot\alpha\dot\beta}(6,1,3)+ {O^{(a)}_{\mu\nu}}_{\alpha\beta}(6,3,1)+ O_{\alpha\dot\alpha}(1,2,2) \eea

+The sub/superscripts "(s), (a)" denote symmetry and antisymmetry in SU(4) indices $\mu,\nu$.
+Note that this multiplet contains no SM singlet so that the MSGUT high scale spontaneous symmetry breaking analysis remains the same.
 The arbitrary phase of the $\bf{120}$ reduces the effective number of the extra couplings ($m_o,\rho,\zeta,\bar\zeta,k$ ($5_c-1_r=9_r$) and $g_{AB}(3_c=6_r)$) so they amount to 15 additional parameters.
-Thus the relative advantage\cite{abmsv,melsen} with respect to $SU(5)$ theories using additional fields or higher dimensional operators to correct the fermion mass relations of the simplest $SU(5)$ model seems weakened. \emph{However this is too hasty a conclusion}.
+Thus the relative advantage\cite{abmsv,melsen} with respect to $SU(5)$ theories using additional fields or higher dimensional operators to correct the fermion mass relations of the simplest $SU(5)$ model seems weakened but is still not lost.

 In fact the old MSGUT fails to fit the fermion mass data due to difficulties with the overall neutrino mass scale\cite{gmblm,blmdm}.
-An alternative scenario within the NMSGUT which successfully evades the problems of the old MSGUT was proposed and elaborated in \cite{blmdm,nums,msgreb}.
+An alternative scenario within the NMSGUT which successfully removes the problems of the old MSGUT was proposed and elaborated in \cite{blmdm,nums,msgreb}.
 In this scenario the Yukawa couplings ($f_{AB}$) of the $\mathbf{\oot}$ are much smaller than those of the $\mathbf{10,120}$.